-The “hyperactive/impulsive” type is the type that most people think of when they think of ADHD.
-Hyperactive is continuously moving.
-Or so the person with ADHD might seem to parents, friends, spouses, and relatives.
-The social situation matters only if the person cannot freely move around.
-If hindered they become really uncomfortable and might become disruptive.
+The “hyperactive/impulsive” type is the ADHD type that most people think of when they think of ADHD.
+Hyperactive in this sense means on the move continuously, not staying still.
+Or so the person with ADHD might appear to parents, friends, spouses, and relatives who do not have ADHD.
+The social situation in which this individual finds himself matters only if he cannot freely move around.
+If hindered he, or she, become really uncomfortable and might become disruptive.
 In the classroom or business meeting these individuals talk out of turn.
 Children “fidget” even when they are asked to sit still.
-If he or she cannot move much they might start tapping their fingers or toes.
+If he cannot move much he might start tapping his fingers or the toes of his shoes.
 Anything that helps “get the wiggles out.”
 They’re restless.
+Continuously.

-The impulsivity part of ADHD would be funny if it did not so often lead to problems.
-These individuals’ bodies move and act before the executive circuits of their brain, their mind, has even thought about it.
+The impulsivity part of ADHD might be considered humorous if it did not so often lead to problems.
+The quickness of ADHD means that at times these individuals’ bodies move and act before the executive circuits of their brain, their mind, has even thought about it.
 The dilemma can be illustrated with the old military sequence of shooting a weapon at a target: ready, aim, fire.
 The person with ADHD-style impulsivity might well fire before any thought takes place, then he thinks about it and gets ready and aims.
 One can see the risk of harm.
 The summersault can start and complete before the child thinks about the mud puddle just ahead.
 Another aspect of this is interrupting others when they are talking.
 Or bursting into a social group uninvited.
 And making snap decisions, even important ones with long-term consequences, without much thought.

 As These 3 Aspects of ADHD Sort Out Among Individuals…

-As we sort these 3 features among people who have ADHD, it gives us 3 types:
+As we sort these 3 clinical features among people who have ADHD, it gives us 3 types:

 ADHD Remains a Medical Puzzle

-The medical science world does not really and specifically know what causes ADHD.
-And because no one really knows, there is a “laundry list” of things that experts conjecture might cause it.
+Though medical science and research is moving closer to an explanation and cause for ADHD, the puzzle is not yet solved.
+And because no one has nailed down the true cause, there is a “laundry list” of factors that experts in this field conjecture might cause it.
 Those experts who believe in one or another cause devise the reasons why they think their view is the correct one.